Unknown6656/roslyn/concepts/docs/concepts.md

 ---

-#  Compare with: "Static Interface Methods for the CLR (Eidt & Detlefs)"
+#  Compare with: "Static Interface Methods for the CLR"

 Why wasn't this adopted?

-*	Required CLR & BCL changes
+*  Cost: Required CLR & BCL changes
 * (soundness issues)

 This approach requires *no* changes to CLR or BCL (compiler changes + conventions only).
 It's *sound by construction*.